0.0 Executive Summary

 -

 HDD: Uses spinning disks.
-Cheap and good for large storage, but slower and easier to damage.
+Cheap and good for large storage, but slower and easier to damage than HDDs.

 -

 SSD: Uses flash memory.
-Faster, more reliable, and no moving parts.
+Faster, more reliable, and no moving parts are required.

 -

-NVMe: Uses PCIe for very high speeds, removing limits found in older SATA connections.
+NVMe: Uses PCIe for very high speeds, removing the limits found in older SATA connections.

 -